-- (a) the current arrangement is adequate given that the Independent Directors form at least half of the Board composition; and - (b) the composition of Directors as a whole provides core competencies necessary to meet the Group's requirements with an appropriate balance and mix of skills, experiences, knowledge and other aspects of diversity such as gender and age, taking into account the following: - (i) the nature and scope of the Group's operations; and - (ii) the Independent Directors are respected individuals from different backgrounds whose core competencies, qualifications, skills and experiences are extensive and complementary.
+- (a) the current arrangement is adequate given that the Independent Directors form at least half of the Board composition which provides a strong independent element on the Board; and - (b) the composition of Directors as a whole provides core competencies necessary to meet the Group's requirements with an appropriate balance and mix of skills, experiences, knowledge and other aspects of diversity such as gender and age, taking into account the following: - (i) the nature and scope of the Group's operations; and - (ii) the Independent Directors are respected individuals from different backgrounds whose core competencies, qualifications, skills and experiences are extensive and complementary.
+Information on the background of the Independent Directors are set out on pages 4 to 5 of this Annual Report.

-The independence of each Director is reviewed annually by the NC in accordance with the Code's definition of independence.
+The independence of each Independent Director is reviewed annually by the NC and the Board in accordance with the Code's definition of independence.
 Each Independent Director is required to complete a 'Confirmation of Independence' form to confirm his/her independence.
 The form, which was drawn up based on the definitions and guidelines set forth in the Code and the NC Guidebook issued by the Singapore Institute of Directors, requires each Director to assess whether he/she considers himself/herself independent despite not having any of the relationships defined in the Code.
 The NC has reviewed the forms completed by each Independent Director and is satisfied that the present size of the Board is effective for the decision making.
-The composition of the Board is reviewed at least annually by the NC to ensure that there is an appropriate mix of expertise and experience to enable the Management to benefit from a diverse perspective of issues that are brought before the Board.
+The composition of the Board is reviewed annually by the NC to ensure that there is an appropriate mix of expertise and experience to enable the Management to benefit from a diverse perspective of issues that are brought before the Board.